 Matt Cassidy, Chair

 George Derrah, Chair

 YSSR members receive regular training in a wide variety of fields related to searching and safety.
 All members are excepted to participate in the majority of training to help prepare them for the situations they may face while out in the field.
 We also encourage members to develop their teaching and presentation skills to help provide other training oppurtunities to their fellow teammates.

 A selection of training offered includes:

 Every spring, YSSR hosts its annual Sugarbush fundraiser at Kings Landing Historical Settlement.
 This event, spread out over two weekends in March, provides the majority of our team's operating funding.
-For over 25 years, thousands of people have come out yearly to support YSSR and ensure that we can continue to help those in need.
+For 26 years, thousands of people have come out yearly to support YSSR and ensure that we can continue to help those in need.

 Throughout the year, members also aids other organizations in Fredericton, including providing traffic marshaling for events such as Harvest Jazz and Blues, the Fredericton Marathon, the

 Do you love fundraising, have a heart for Search and Rescue, but shy away from searching?
 We also have members solely dedicated to the Fundraising.
 This branch of the organization is designed for those who want to volunteer with YSSR, but may not be able to be on call 24/7/365, to commit time for training or to participate in the more physically demanding side of volunteering with our team.

 Working on the Fundraising Committee, these members assist with our ongoing fundraising events and help us find new and exciting ways to generate funds.

 YSSR would like to thank some of the following companies and organizations for their support: